AMVARA-CONSULTING/mix-pwa/README.md

 Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>

-veryone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.